All About Digital Photos

 IPTC/XMP Caveat

 1) Not all programs support IPTC/XMP.
 Those that don't support it will often strip out this data when saving a photo that had IPTC/XMP data in it.
-To test, write some IPTC/XMP data into a photo using an IPTC/XMP compliant program (i.e. Breezebrowser, Irfanview, Photoshop, Photo Info) then load this photo into your graphics program of choice and save it out as a regular JPEG file (with a new filename).
-For instance, Google's Picasa (as of v.3) only supports the older legacy version of IPTC in JPEG files, if you edit and save a photo from Picasa some IPTC data will be lost.
+To test, write some IPTC/XMP data into a photo using an IPTC/XMP compliant program (i.e. Breezebrowser, XnView, Photoshop, Photo Info) then load this photo into your graphics program of choice and save it out as a regular JPEG file (with a new filename).
 If the IPTC/XMP data is gone when using your photo editor, then scrap it and write the manufacturer telling them to move into the 21st century and support IPTC/XMP metadata.
 See "Map Your Labelling Fields" below.

 2) IPTC/XMP is usually only supported in JPEG and TIF digital photo files.
 So even with an IPTC/XMP compliant program, it might not support IPTC/XMP in file formats other than JPEG or TIF (and not all yet support TIF format).
 As with (1), check by saving out a file in various formats and see if the IPTC data is retained.
 Some programs are starting to add IPTC/XMP into other formats such as camera RAW files and Adobe DNG files.